2011 Subway Fresh Fit 500: Post-race

 Gordon appeared in victory lane after his victory lap to start celebrating his first win of the season, and his second Sprint Cup win at Phoenix International Raceway, in front of a crowd of 75,000 people.
 "I was feeling the emotions, but to see (the fans) react like that.
 Then the push truck pushed me around and to see them all the way down (the frontstretch) doing that, I was like, ‘I don't know if I've ever experienced something like that.’
 And that to me made it all worth it right there to have that feeling," said Gordon of his triumph.

 Kyle Busch, who finished second, said, "He was on a mission today, that's for sure.
 When Jeff Gordon has a good car and he has the opportunity to beat you, he's going to beat you.
 He's my hero.
 I've always watched him and what he's been able to accomplish over the years."
 In the subsequent press conference, pole position winner, Edwards, stated his frustration at his accident, "I’m not exactly sure what happened.
 I’ll have to talk to Kyle about it.
 I thought at first he was just frustrated and he turned left to get back in line and he didn’t know I was there, but I watched the tape and I think he really did get loose.
 He hit me hard and I was left with nothing.
 I got rammed to the infield."
 Rick Hendrick, the owner of Hendrick Motorsports, expressed his enjoyment of winning the race, stating, "When you're a champion like Jeff Gordon, you know you can still do it, (even) when people overlook you.
 He's been right there but he hasn't had that edge.
 I think we're going to see a lot of momentum out of that team right now."

-Busch also commented, "When Jeff Gordon has a good car and he's got the opportunity to beat you, he's going to beat you, there's no doubt about that.
-He's my hero and I've always watched him and what he's been able to accomplish over the years, so it's no surprise that he beat us."
 The race result left Kyle Busch leading the Driver's Championship with 80 points.
 Kurt Busch, who finished eighth, was second with 77, eight points ahead of Stewart and Allmendinger.
 Gordon was fifth with 65 points.
 Ford maintained their lead in the Manufacturers' Championship with 12 points.
 Toyota and Chevrolet placed second and third with the same number of points, four ahead of Dodge in fourth.
 10.36 million people watched the race on television.
 The race took three hours, one minute and forty-nine seconds to complete, and the margin of victory was 1.137 seconds.